M1ke/tinymce-legacy/readme.md

 Production ready minified version of TinyMCE excluding the source code, build tools and unit tests.
 If you need the full source code go to the [main repository](//github.com/tinymce/tinymce) instead.

+Re-hosted on GitHub by M1ke to work with composer for installs with legacy requirements.
+Not added to packagist because there are newer versions that other people should use; install this with a `repositories` key.

 ## Tags

 Each release has it's own tag using the [semver standard](http://semver.org/).
 This means you can checkout a specific version using git clone.